England | Scotland | Wales | Northern Ireland | Ireland

 Saltscar Surgery22 Kirkleatham StreetRedcar, TS10 1UATel: 01642 484495

 Due to Covid-19 we are operating a restricted entry system, there is a door bell to press to obtain entry for appointments only.
 Patients who have an appointment will have their temperature taken before being allowed to enter.
+Some patients, once rang the bell, may be told to wait outside our fire exit to await direction from a clinician wearing PPE.

 During the Covid19 Pandemic our GP's are warning against the use of Ibuprofen or Nurofen for pain or fever as patients on these have had a worse outcome in Italy as per a Lancet Research article.
 Our advice is to use Paracetamol only to control any fever or pain.
 Please also note Codeine also supresses breathing.
 All our patients have access to telephone advice during office hours, please ring if you need advice.